h-akram/HawkSwap/sprint-03/reports/Sprint-03.md

   * Project Manager: Assist chat, updates, etc.

 ***All of the above goals were accomplished in a timely manner.***

+##### Tasks Inprogress
+* Admin User Story: The task is still incomplete because we lagged behind in Sprint 2.
+However, this time we completed building the VM for the frontend and backend servers.
+Our Django server was broken several times since somebody pushed the incomplete work in our Team repository.
+Unfortunately, we did not complete the functionality for front-end users to create posts, but we are currently working on it and should have it working by next sprint!
+* The frontend and backend servers are built but are not cloned by the other teammates.
+It is because the developer has the codes in the virtual machine but not on his own computer.
+We are unable to figure it out yet.

 ### References
 * https://www.youtube.com/watch?v=UmljXZIypDc